Back to all posts

 To get the most out of your posture-focused massage, pair it with other supportive practices.
 Regular stretching is a perfect partner to massage; it helps maintain the flexibility and range of motion your therapist works to restore.
 Simple stretches for your chest, shoulders, and hips can prevent muscles from tightening up again between sessions.
 You can also incorporate mindfulness to become more aware of your body’s position throughout the day.
 Our experienced therapists can often suggest specific stretches or habits to focus on after your session, helping you build a routine that supports a healthier posture for good.

-How to Pair Massage with Exercise and Stretching
+Making Your Massage More Effective with Exercise and Stretching

 Think of your massage therapist as a skilled mechanic who realigns your body, releasing tension and correcting imbalances.
 But once you leave the studio, it’s up to you to maintain that good work.
 Pairing your massage sessions with a consistent routine of exercise and stretching is the key to making those posture improvements last.
 Massage loosens tight muscles and creates new possibilities for movement, while targeted exercises strengthen the muscles needed to hold your body in a healthier alignment.